naninovel/docs/docs/guide/resource-providers.md

 ![](https://i.gyazo.com/0ad07f73fe12be7ae6d421c5f4f33384.png)

 ::: example
-See [NaninovelSandbox](https://github.com/Naninovel/Sandbox) project for an example on how to set up and use Google Drive provider.
+Check [NaninovelSandbox](https://github.com/Naninovel/Sandbox) project for an example on how to set up and use Google Drive provider.
+In the project, scripts, characters, backgrounds and audio resources are served from corresponding files stored on authorized user drive.
 :::

 ## Custom Providers